Thoracic Aortic Aneurysm and Aortic Dissection

 What is aortic dissection?

-emergency.
-The most commonly reported symptom of an acute aortic dissection is severe,
+most commonly reported symptom of an acute aortic dissection is severe, constant chest

-constant chest or upper back pain, sometimes described as "ripping" or "tearing."
+or upper back pain, sometimes described as "ripping" or "tearing."
+The pain may move

-When a diagnosis of aortic dissection is confirmed, immediate intervention, such as
+When a diagnosis of aortic dissection is confirmed, immediate surgery or stenting

 Aortic Dissection (Click to Enlarge)